hippylib/hippy-colab/README.md

 - A. Logg, K. A. Mardal, and G. Wells, *Automated solution of differential equations by the finite element method: The FEniCS book*, vol. 84, Springer Science \& Business Media, 2012.

+- H. P. Langtangen, A. Logg, *Solving PDEs in Python: The FEniCS Tutorial Volume I*, Springer, 2017.

 ### Probabilistic approach to inverse problems: